technofocus-pte/bldappsagntspvt/Cloudslice/Labguides/Usecase 06/Usecase06.md

     following text and click on the **Submit icon** as shown in the below image.

-+++ Which products have wireless charging capabilities and what are their battery life specifications?+++
+!!
+Which products have wireless charging capabilities and what are their battery life specifications?!!

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image62.png)